kanidm/kanidm/kanidm_book/src/pam_and_nsswitch.md

 > run the daemon with permissive mode for the unconfined_service_t daemon type.
 To do this run:
 > `semanage permissive -a unconfined_service_t`.
 To undo this run `semanage permissive -d unconfined_service_t`.
 >
-> You may also need to run `audit2allow` for sshd and other types to be able to access the unix daemon sockets.
+> You may also need to run `audit2allow` for sshd and other types to be able to access the UNIX daemon sockets.

 These files are managed by authselect as symlinks.
 You can either work with authselect, or remove the symlinks first.